gantonious/comp348-as1/README.md

 Rather than coupling the application to the original use cases disucssed in the assignment I went for a more generic approach.
 I introuduced the concept of an `ILogAnalyzer`.
 This interface has one simple method:

+### Test Plan

+To the test the weblog a known weblog was used as input for the program.
+This weblog is packaged with this assignmnet.
+Each different option was tested using the same log file to check if the output made sense.

 ```java
 void analyzeWebLog(WebLog webLog);
 ```